DraftBot-A-Discord-Adventure/DraftBot/README.md

 - and the discord module `cd ../Discord && yarn start`

 You can set up npm launch scripts to make the start easier.
-From now one you should be able to start the bot by running `yarn start` in the Core and Discord folders while having the database and keycloak running.
+From now on you should be able to start the bot by running `yarn start` in the Core and Discord folders while having the database and keycloak running.
 Starting order is important, start with the database container and keycloak, then the Core and finally the Discord module.

 # Screenshots